swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 can contain other files or directories.

 Whenever you start up a terminal, you will start in a special directory called the *home* directory.

-Every user has their own home directory where they have full access to do whatever they want.
-In this case, the `pwd` command tells us that we are in the `/home/swc` directory.
-This is the home directory for the `swc` user.
-That is our user name.
-You can always find out your user name by entering the command `whoami`.
+To find out where your home directory is, open a new terminal and type `pwd`.
+The `pwd` command will tell you the directory that you are presently located.

+# Getting on the same page - let's download some shared files

+We will spend most of our time learning about the basics of the shell by manipulating some experimental data from a hearing test.
+To get the data for this test, you will need internet access.
+Just enter the
+command:

+    git clone -b 2013-06-wise-intermediate --single-branch git://github.com/swcarpentry/boot-camps.git

+This command will grab all of the data needed for this workshop from the internet.
+(We will talk about the `git` command later in the workshop.)

+# Let's get started

+## Get to the same place

+Let's navigate into the data directory we just downloaded.
+To do this, enter the following command:

+    cd boot-camps

 ## File Types

 When you enter the `ls` command lists the contents of the current directory.
-There are several items in the home directory, notice that they are all colored blue.
+There are several items in the hdirectory, notice that they are all colored blue.
 This tells us that all of these items are directories as opposed to files.